 For this social learning task, the authors suggest using a cheap plastic trash can with a foot pedal, which can be found at your local dollar store, Walmart, etc. Place a snack inside the can with your puppy watching, and then show them how to push on the pedal to open the lid and retrieve the snack.
 Much like the detour task, dogs are good at learning from humans and even other dogs, so plenty of demonstration and reinforcement should do the trick!
 However, like the unsolvable task, if your puppy just isn’t getting yet, it may be necessary to give them a treat anyway in order to avoid distress and frustration.
 This game is a great way to teach your puppy problem-solving and how to follow directions from others.

 The authors of “Puppy Power” emphasize how puppy socialization plays an important role in developing well-adjusted adult dogs.
-This has some pretty positive implications for canine welfare because well-socialized puppies have a better chance of finding their forever homes the first time around, instead of being schlepped from foster home to shelter to foster home back to the shelter again.
+It also has positive implications for canine welfare because well-socialized puppies have a better chance of finding their forever homes the first time around.

-Although they suggest these social cognition tasks start with breeders at a very young age, training is an ongoing process and it couldn't hurt for pet owners to try these methods at home with puppies of any age.
-If the theories are true, then dogs actually evolved to gaze into our eyes and give us that look (you know the look!).
+Although they suggest these social cognition tasks start with breeders at a very young age, training is an ongoing process and pet owners can try these methods at home with puppies of any age.

 So what are you waiting for?
 Go get some treats, make some eye contact, and start strengthening that bond!